bayareala8s/DevOps-On-AWS/Kubernetes/README.md

+### Install latest version of kubectl on macOS

+To install the latest version of kubectl on macOS, you can use the Homebrew package manager.
+Here's how to do it:

+kubectl
+After the installation, you can verify the version of kubectl:

+client
+This will display the version of your kubectl client.
+If you have a Kubernetes cluster running and kubectl is configured correctly, it will also display the version of the server.

+If you already have kubectl installed and you want to upgrade it to the latest version, you can use the upgrade command:

+kubectl
+This will upgrade kubectl to the latest version available in Homebrew.

+### Install latest version of eksctl on macOS

+To install the latest version of eksctl on macOS, you can use the Homebrew package manager.
+Here's how to do it:

+eksctl
+After the installation, you can verify the version of eksctl:

+version
+This will display the version of your eksctl client.

+If you already have eksctl installed and you want to upgrade it to the latest version, you can use the upgrade command:

+This will upgrade eksctl to the latest version available in Homebrew.

 ## Best practices for deploying AWS Managed Apache AirFlow with Kubernetes

 Deploying AWS Managed Apache AirFlow (MWAA) with Kubernetes involves several best practices: